 - Studies show that people with better carb counting skills have better control.
 Both precision and consistency matter!

 - Counting carbs is the best way of keeping blood sugars under control-better than limiting sugars, counting calories, or using an exchange system.

 - Inaccurate carb counting can lead to low blood sugars or hyperglycemia by wrongly estimating insulin before meals.

-- Adolescents with the most accurate carb counting skills (less than 10g off) had better BG control and a lower A1C
+- Adolescents with the most accurate carb counting skills (less than 10g off) had better blood glucose (BG) control and a lower A1C.

 Parents, you are responsible for doing most of the work.
 For now, at least or until your child is developmentally ready to start counting carbohydrates and doing calculations on his/her own.
 Children as early as 6 years old can be introduced to the concept of carbohydrates: which foods contain carbs and what their portion sizes are.
 But don’t expect children to do all insulin and carb calculations until they are older.